 Select the environment that you want to configure, click Actions, and select Configure Environment.
 Alternatively, click Configuration in the left navigation pane.

-- Use the PHP section to configure PHP for your application’s needs.
+- Configure the settings in the PHP section to meet the needs of your application.
 Click one of the following available PHP settings for information about the item, including configuration options.

 Advanced PHP settings